 I’m still learning to manage the hurt.
 I won’t sugarcoat the amount of time and energy it takes for the power of pain to subside.
 However, over the past two years, I have also learned so much about myself through my pain.
 And these lessons are important.

-What do you do when it feels like too much?
+What do you do when it feels like the pain in recovery is too much?
 That’s what I want to help you with.